 The health care provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
 Blood and urine tests will be done.
 Symptoms will be treated as needed.
 The person may receive:

-- Medications (laxatives) to move the poison quickly through the body
+- Medicines (laxatives) to move the poison quickly through the body.

-- Medications to treat symptoms, such as nausea and vomiting, or those of an allergic reaction, such as swelling of the face or mouth or wheezing (diphenhydramine, epinephrine, or steroids)
+- Medicines to treat symptoms, such as nausea and vomiting, or those of an allergic reaction, such as swelling of the face or mouth or wheezing (diphenhydramine, epinephrine, or steroids).

 Swallowing poisons can have severe effects on many parts of the body.
 Damage can continue to occur to the esophagus and stomach for several weeks after the product is swallowed.
 Death may occur up to a month after the poisoning.

 However, most cases of swallowing dishwasher soap are not that harmful.
 Over-the-counter household products are made to be safe for people and the environment.

 Harchelroad FP Jr, Rottinghaus DM.
 Chemical burns.
 In: Tintinalli JE, Stapczynski JS, Ma OJ, Cline DM, Cydulka RK, Meckler GD, eds.
 Tintinalli's Emergency Medicine: A Comprehensive Study Guide.
 7th ed.
 New York, NY: McGraw-Hill Education/Medical; 2011:chap 211.